MonaTem/anthology/README.md

-## ANTHOLOGY WEBSITE FOR NEW AGE OF STORYTELLING ANTHOLOGY, STORYZONE
+## ANTHOLOGY WEBSITE FOR ANTHOLOGY STORYTELLING, STORYZONE

-- This is a React, Redux front end for the Storyzone Anthology website.
+- This is a React, Redux front end for the Storyzone Anthology Storytelling website.

-- Only dynamic page is the author page
+- The only dynamic page is the author page.

-- No server back end for now, author data stored in JSON in front end data folder
+- No server back end for now, author data stored in JSON in front end data folder.

+  The site is responsive.

 *********************************************************************************